Peter G. Peterson: Personal life

-He was married three times and divorced twice.
-In 1953, he married former Brown University psychology professor Sally Hornbogen Peterson, a trustee of the Dalton School and a graduate of Northwestern University, with whom he had four sons: John Scott Peterson, James Jim Peterson, David Peterson and Michael Alexander Peterson; and one daughter, the writer Holly Peterson.
+Peterson was married three times and divorced twice.
+In 1953, he married former Brown University psychology professor Sally Hornbogen Peterson, a trustee of the Dalton School and a graduate of Northwestern University, with whom he had five children: John Scott Peterson, James Jim Peterson, David Peterson, Michael Alexander Peterson, and the writer Holly Peterson.
 They divorced in 1979.
-The following year, Peterson married Joan Ganz Cooney, the co-creator of the popular American educational children's television series Sesame Street.
+The next year, Peterson married Joan Ganz Cooney, the co-creator of the popular American educational children's television series Sesame Street.

-In his autobiography he recalled his business and private life in which he blamed himself for the failure of two of his three marriages but expressed pride for having grown close to his children.
+In his autobiography, Peterson recalled his business and private life and blamed himself for the failure of two of his three marriages but expressed pride for having grown close to his children.

-Peterson died on March 20, 2018, of natural causes at his Manhattan apartment home at the age of 91.
+Peterson died on March 20, 2018, at age 91, of natural causes at his Manhattan home.
 He is survived by his children, his wife Joan, and nine grandchildren.

 Honors

 In 1962, Peterson received the Golden Plate Award of the American Academy of Achievement.

 In recognition of his support, the influential Peterson Institute for International Economics was named in his honor in 2006.

 In 2006, Peterson was honored with the Woodrow Wilson Award for Corporate Citizenship by the Woodrow Wilson International Center for Scholars of the Smithsonian Institution.
-The same year he was elected as a fellow of the American Academy of Arts and Sciences.
+The same year he was elected a fellow of the American Academy of Arts and Sciences.